Brian Baldwin: Events

-Baldwin later said that after he was arrested as a suspect, the local police beat him and subjected him to shocks from an electric cattle-prod, forcing him to confess to Rolon's murder.
-He later retracted the confession (which had incorrect material facts both about how Rolon died and the nature of the murder weapon).
-Three witnesses testified to seeing bruises on Baldwin's back and body after the interrogation.
+Baldwin later said that after he was arrested as a suspect, the local police beat him and subjected him to shocks from an electric cattle-prod, forcing him to confess to Rolón's murder.
+He later retracted the confession.
+Three fellow inmates claimed that they had seen bruises Baldwin's back and body after the interrogation.
+However, only one of them testified and another fellow inmate said he saw Baldwin in jail and that he was not threatened or tortured at any point.

-Nathaniel Mazdie, the only black deputy sheriff in Monroe County at the time, later testified that he had seen Baldwin being beaten to coerce his confession and that a cattle prod was present at the jail.
-He also said that he had falsely signed an affidavit saying that Baldwin had been advised of his rights, including the right to counsel.
-But in 1999, from a nursing home, he told Gov. Don Siegelman in an interview that he had not seen the beating.
+Advocates for Baldwin claimed to have an affidavit from Nathaniel Manzie, the only black deputy sheriff in Monroe County at the time, stating that he had seen Baldwin being beaten to coerce his confession and that a cattle prod was present at the jail, and he had falsely signed an affidavit saying that Baldwin had been advised of his rights, including the right to counsel.
+However, the district attorney general accused of them of filing false affidavits.
+Manzie testified that he had never said this and later personally told Governor Don Siegelman that he had not seen the beating.

-The judge refused funds for Baldwin's defense.
-The court-appointed lawyer spent very little time with Baldwin and called no defense witnesses, although Baldwin had some who could attest to his beating by police.
-Baldwin's fingerprints were found only in the car.
-He was not indicted for the rape but the prosecution referred to it at trial.
-The robbery of the car and violence against the victim were aggravating factors used to justify the capital charge of first-degree murder against Baldwin.

-There was no physical evidence tying Baldwin to the murder: he had no blood on his clothes (in contrast to Horsley), and there were none of Baldwin's fingerprints on the murder weapon.
-(Note: Forensic analysis determined that the murder was committed by a left-handed person, but Baldwin was right-handed.
-The defense did not obtain the latter evidence until 1999; the prosecution had not made it available at the time of his trial, and the jury never heard it.)

 The trial and verdict were completed in 1 1/2 days, August 8 and 9, 1977.

-Baldwin was convicted by an all-white jury, although the population of the area of the jury pool was 46% black.
-(Exclusion of African Americans from a jury in such cases, where they form a significant part of the local population, was ruled as unconstitutional in Batson v.
-Kentucky (1986) by the United States Supreme Court).
+Baldwin was convicted of capital murder by an all-white jury, although the population of the area of the jury pool was 46% black.
 Baldwin's parents were not informed of his whereabouts until after the trial ended, and he was convicted of capital murder.